Thursday, July 31, 2014 is the final day to earn a course completion certificate for Ecommerce Analytics: From Data to Decisions on Analytics Academy.

 Today I have Completed 1 and 1/2 year in SEO Profession..

-At present I m working as a senior SEO in my company..
+At present I m handling a team in my company..

 Do you want to check whether a link is Do follow or No follow ?

 You can check it by just in a single click,

 Just Click on this link and add Show Non PR Links Bookmarklet into your Bookmarks Toolbar by Dragging it.
 Now open the page for which you want to check Do follow or No follow and click on the bookmarklet button.

 If the link converted into Red than the link is No follow, but if the link is not converted into Red, the link is Do follow.